ChIPs Network

 Real Mentors, Real Stories

-ChIPs is speaking with mentors and mentees on what makes a mentorship work, how you become a mentor, and where all the mentors are.
-Check out the Q&A below, featuring Danielle Williams.
+ChIPs is speaking with mentors and mentees about what makes a mentorship work, how you become a mentor and where all the mentors are.

 My mentors didn’t tell me what to do.
 I pushed the agenda.”